stjordanis/ift6266h12-app.assembla.com/ift6266h12/winning_entry_on_terry/readme.txt

 To run the job on the best hyper-params, just execute "./run_cpu.sh"

 The step 3 is done saparately with the script "postprocess.py" which does a pca.

+The experiment will generate about 6400M data in your disk!

+Todo:
+Fit this into pylearn2 framework.